uml-robotics/catkin_tester/README.md

 # catkin_tester
-*A pre-build local source install of the ROS navigtion stack, Turtlebot backends, and dependencies*
+*A pre-build local source install of the ROS navigtion stack, Turtlebot backend repositories, and dependencies*

 ### **Introduction**